Community Sailing Awards

 ***DEADLINE TO SUBMIT AN AWARD NOMINATION IS NOVEMBER 30, 2015***

 Martin A. Luray Award

 Martin A. Luray was perhaps best known as a SAIL magazine editor.
 He was, to be sure, better known as a journalist than as a sailor.
 Yet in his role as a journalist he was a staunch advocate and courageous promoter of public access sailing.
-Conferences.
 Marty distinguished himself as an Oracle of a new age in the ancient pastime of yachting.
 Time and again he used the power of the press to herald the ‘arrival’ of community sailing.
 Time and again he shared his expertise in the early years of Community Sailing Conferences.